Published by Carl Hedinger. Last Updated on February 7, 2024.

-Thanks to an interesting background of famous viticulture, gracious hosts, and one of the best breakfasts we’ll ever eat, I’m putting this down as one of our favorite places to stay in North Carolina.
+Thanks to an interesting background of famous viticulture, gracious hosts, and one of the best breakfasts we’ll ever eat, this Asheville bed and breakfast has made our list of our favorite places to stay in North Carolina.

 The historic home and its surrounding cabins sit on a beautiful 12-acre property, surrounded by mountains and offering gorgeous views all around.

 Since we were lucky enough to spend some time at Engadine Inn & Cabins, we wanted to share a bit about this place and why we think it’d be perfect for you, whether you’re traveling with a loved one or with your family!